muziejus/novel-maps-of-ny-2017/sections/assessment.md

 read for class.
 You should show the passage’s importance to the text as a whole.
 This essay should also be 900–1200 words long.
 It should also include, marked on the page, the various “templates” (in the Graff and Birkenstein sense) you make use of.
+It should be handed in either during Prof.
+Deer’s plenary or by 5 p.m. in my mailbox on the second floor of 244 Greene St.

 #### Second essay rewrite